dragonwasrobot/chip-8/README.md

 With Elm installed, perform the following steps:

-- Run the command `elm make src/Main.elm --output docs/elm.js` to compile the source,
+- Run the command `elm make src/Main.elm --output docs/elm.js` (or `./build.sh`)
+  to compile the source,
 - run the command `python -m SimpleHTTPServer` in the folder `docs` to start a server that can serve both the `docs/index.html` file and the CHIP-8 roms stored in `docs/roms`.